smart-on-fhir/health-cards/docs/index.md

 Lab -> Holder: Holder downloads VCs
 ```

-See [Modeling Verifiable Credentials in FHIR](https://hackmd.io/@jmandel/modeling-healthcare-data-with-vcs) for details, at a high level the VC looks like:
+See [Modeling Verifiable Credentials in FHIR](./credential-modeling/)for details, at a high level the VC looks like:

 ```json
 {